The Fifty-One Story

 As told by Aidan Duff

-“When I was a pro I always got the latest and finest bicycles to ride, from the world’s biggest companies.
+“When I rode internationally I always got the latest and finest bicycles to ride, from the world’s biggest companies.
 They were great.
 But they were never quite what I wanted.

 When I decided to create my own bicycles I had a clear and simple vision.
 I wanted to build unique machines, tailored to express the passion, the personality and the tastes of each individual rider.